 - Due Date: Upon Proforma’s demand.

-- Other than a customer who pays for a purchase at a Proforma for Printers store, if you collect from a customer any payments which the Agreement requires to be paid directly to Proforma, and if you fail to immediately notify Proforma and forward the payment to it, you must pay Proforma triple the gross amount you collected.
+- If you collect from a customer any payments which the Agreement requires to be paid directly to Proforma, and if you fail to immediately notify Proforma and forward the payment to it, you must pay Proforma triple the gross amount you collected.

 - Due Date: After you notify Proforma and before termination is effective.